oracle/bpftune/FEATURE_PLAN.md

    removal to allow packages to separately deliver their own tuners.
  - We deliver a bpftune-devel package to support separate tuner development.
+ - And also show a sample standalone tuner in sample_tuner/ ; it demonstrates how to build a tuner .so and install it in /usr/local/lib64/bpftune

 ### sysctl tuner
  - add support for dynamically disabling relevant tuner if tunables change